twystd/tweetnacl-android/README.md

    - for the same (infinitely bizarre) reason you will quite probably have to restart Eclipse/ADT after updating the v4 support library to get the project to build cleanly

-4. The 'TweetNaCl - Test' project manifest references the 'TweetNacl - Measure' project and should build correctly once the 'TweetNaCl - Measure' project builds cleanly.
+4. The 'TweetNaCl - Test' project manifest references the 'TweetNacl - Benchmark' project and should build correctly once the 'TweetNaCl - Benchmark' project builds cleanly.

 Disclaimer
 ----------